distribution/distribution/doc/spec/api.md

 }
 ```

-The manifest idenfied by `name` and `reference`.
+The manifest identified by `name` and `reference`.
 The contents can be used to identify and resolve resources required to run the specified image.

 The following headers will be returned with the response: